 This article is an edited transcript of the main parts of that discussion.
 At the end is a short list of Professor Ng’s most relevant works.
-You can also play or download the audio version of our conversation – covering even more topics, and in greater depth – as a downloadable podcast, via the link at the right of the page (if you are using your laptop or computer) or at the bottom (if you are reading this on mobile or tablet).
+You can also play or download the audio version of our conversation – covering even more topics, and in greater depth – as a downloadable podcast, via the link below.

 A Conversation with Professor Yew-Kwang Ng